CantinaVerse-tech/contracts/README.md

     - Full event logging for maximum transparency

 4. **NFT Roulette System**: A novel gambling system where players stake existing NFTs in roulette-style games.
   - **Game Mechanics**:
     - Stake NFTs along with entry fees to participate in rounds
     - Each NFT receives a random number assignment
     - Winning number is randomly selected when rounds complete
     - Winner receives the entire ETH prize pool
     - All staked NFTs return to their owners after round completion
   - **Bonus Reward System**:
     - Winners may receive special prize NFTs in addition to ETH rewards
     - Prize NFTs come in different tiers (common, uncommon, rare, etc.)
     - Complementary PrizeNFT contract manages specialized reward NFTs

+**Security Considerations**:
+Our gaming platform is built with security as a priority:
+- All contracts include appropriate validation and access control
+- ReentrancyGuard implementation to prevent common attack vectors
+- For production deployment, the platform will integrate Chainlink VRF for truly random number generation
+- Batch processing for NFT returns to prevent gas limit issues
+- Emergency functions for critical situations

+**Future Enhancements**
+- Integration with more sophisticated randomness sources like Chainlink VRF
+- Enhanced game analytics and statistics dashboard
+- Tournament structures and seasonal competitions
+- Additional game types and variations

 ### Governance DAO Platform